varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 ..
 XXX:Maybe a sample command here with a brief explanation? benc

-The connection is also in this case without secrecy, but the remote end must still satisfy -S/PSK authentication.
+The connection in this case is also without encryption, but the remote end must still authenticate using -S/PSK.

-..
-XXX:Without encryption instead of secrecy? benc

 Finally, if you run varnishd with the '-d' option, you get a CLI command on stdin/stdout, but since you started the process, it